Naps for Cosleepers — Teaching Your Baby to Nap Independently

-New moms are usually told by, well, everyone, to try and sleep when baby sleeps.
+New moms are usually told to try and sleep when baby sleeps.
 This works out well if you are co-sleeping, as your baby sleeps in your bed with you, making it convenient for both mom and baby to sleep at the same time.
 But what happens when baby is a bit older or you have another child?
 How many of us would like to have a little bit of time to take a shower, or sit and read a book while the baby naps soundly?
+Getting in naps for cosleepers is not impossible!
+You’ll learn about:

 Infants sleep a great deal, sometimes for as little as thirty minutes at a time.
 But around four to five months (and for some babies, a bit older, so don’t despair), your baby’s naps become longer and more predictable.
 Sleep is all about both quality and quantity.
 If you are utilizing a family bed for nighttime sleep, then naptime is the time to begin teaching baby to fall asleep on her own.